LeakDetectAI/AutoMLQuantILDetect/README.md

 ```

+### Citing autoqild
+If you use this toolkit in your research, please cite our paper published in the Information Science Journal.
+For a more in-depth understanding, you may also refer to the detailed dissertation developed around this work.

 ### 💬 Cite Us
-If you use this toolkit in your research, please cite our paper available on arXiv:
+If you use this toolkit in your research, please cite our paper published in the Information Science Journal.
+For a more in-depth understanding, you may also refer to the detailed dissertation developed around this work.

 ```
 @article{GUPTA2025122419,
 title = {Information leakage detection through approximate Bayes-optimal prediction},